NSMau/swift-book-es/TSPL.docc/LanguageGuide/Inheritance.md

 has a declaration that matches the one you provided for the override.
 This check ensures that your overriding definition is correct.

-### Acceso a Métodos, Propiedades, y Subíndices de Superclases
+### Acceso a métodos, propiedades, y subíndices de superclases

 When you provide a method, property, or subscript override for a subclass, it's sometimes useful to use the existing superclass implementation